shifterbit/fraymakers-api-docs/docs/hscript/EventListeners.md

 self.addEventListener(GameObjectEvent.GRAB_DEALT, grow, {persistent: true});
 self.addEventListener(GameObjectEvent.SHIELD_HIT_DEALT, grow, {persistent: true});
 ```

-though for like a general idea of how to use them and what they are:
-Quick Overview of what they are
-Many Events Occur within the game when certain things occur, this includes stuff like: when you get hit, when a player dies, when scores update etc, literally too many to name

-Event listeners basically let you run a particular function when a certain event occurs, for example
-if you wanted to heal 10 damage whenever you get hit  during an animation for example:
-it also doesn't just have to be `self`, you can add event listeners to other players, or projectiles as well
+It also doesn't just have to be `self`, you can add event listeners to other players, or projectiles as well